microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Authenticate and call Fraud Protection.md

 ```

 ## Token refreshing
-You should make sure your appliation gets a new access token when needed.
+Ensure your application gets a new access token as needed.
 For instance, when your existing one is about to expire.
-Many frameworks, including .NET Core seen in the C# sample above, handle this for you automatically by caching your access token and only getting a new one when needed.
+Many frameworks, including .NET Core seen in the C# sample above, handle this for you automatically by caching your access token and only getting a new one as needed.

 ## Send events to Dynamics 365 Fraud Protection
 All events sent to Dynamics 365 Fraud Protection follow the same JSON model: